Tag Archives: Tz’i

 It is also a day which highlights legal matters, this would be a good day to wrap up any legal proceedings, the energy of nawal Tz’i applying the wholeness of justice to the situation.
 It is a day to give thanks for the application of natural justice, that the laws of nature are adhered to or applied, or to ask that the unjust are brought to account for their deeds.

-While we were making a ceremony last year, Nana Ingrid Arevalo explained the nawal Tz’i exactly through the dog analogy.
+While we were making a ceremony, Nana Ingrid Arevalo explained the nawal Tz’i exactly through the dog analogy.
 To paraphrase her words, “We go out and we leave our dog at home.
 We leave it for hours while we are out having fun, but when we come home it greets us with its tail wagging, it is so excited to see us.
 We are the most important beings in its life, and it shows us its unconditional love”

 It is also this aspect which we celebrate today, the unconditional love we have for our families and friends, and the unconditional love shown for us by them.